nimh-dsst/ndx-photostim/README.md

 # ndx-photostim Extension for NWB

-This is an NWB extension for storing holographic photostimulation data.
+This is a NeuroData Without Borders (NWB) extension for storing data and metadata from holographic photostimulation methods.
+It includes containers for storing photostimulation-specific device parameters, holographic patterns (either 2D or 3D), and time series data related to photostimulation.

+We release five NWB containers as part of this extension:

-* **Device metadata** Two containers are used to store device-specific metadata, `SpatialLightModulator` and `PhotostimulationDevice`,
+* Two containers are used to store **device-specific metadata**, `SpatialLightModulator` and `PhotostimulationDevice`,
-* **Stimulation pattern** A container called `HolographicPattern` is used to store the pattern used in the stimulation.
+* `HolographicPattern` is used to store the **stimulation pattern**.
-* **Presentation data** `PhotostimulationSeries` is used to store the timeseries data corresponding to the presentation for a given simulation pattern
-(represented by a `HolographicPattern` container than is stored within `PhotostimulationSeries`).
+* `PhotostimulationSeries` contains the **time series data** corresponding to the presentation of a given stimulus (where the stimulus is represented by a `HolographicPattern` container linked to the `PhotostimulationSeries`).
-* **Multiple stimulation patterns** We group all `PhotostimulationSeries` containers (i.e., the set of stimulation time series/pattern pairs), along with the `StimulationDevice` used to collect the patterns, into a dynamic table called `PhotostimulationTable`.
-This allows all stimulation data and metadata for a given experiment to be grouped together clearly.

-**For full example use, see [tutorial.ipynb](./tutorial.ipynb)**.
+* We group **all the time series/patterns for a given experiment** together using the `PhotostimulationTable` container.
+This object is a dynamic table, where each row in the table contains a `PhotostimulationSeries`.
+Additionally, the table links to the `StimulationDevice` used to generate the patterns and record the results contained in the table.

+## Background

+State-of-the-art holographic photostimulation methods, used in concert with two-photon imaging, allow unprecedented control and measurement of cell activity in the living brain.
+Methods for managing data for two-photon imaging experiments are improving, but there is little to no standardization of data for holographic stimulation methods.
+Stimulation in vivo depends on fine-tuning many experimental variables, which poses a challenge for reproducibility and data sharing between researchers.
+To improve standardization of photostimulation data storage and processing, we release in this repository a generic data format and pipeline for simultaneous holographic stimulation experiments, using the NWB format to store experimental details and data relating to both acquisition and photostimulation.

 ## Installation